-The Fortune/U.S. State Department Global Women's Mentoring Partnership connects talented, emerging women leaders from all over the world, with members of Fortune's Most Powerful Women Leaders for a month-long program.
-Listen to the story of several women from the 2014 program as they share their experiences.
+Listen to the story of several women from the 2014 Fortune / U.S. State Department Global Women’s Mentoring Partnership.
+The program connects talented, emerging women leaders from all over the world, with members of Fortune’s Most Powerful Women Leaders.

 On April 6, the first annual UN International Day of Sport for Development and Peace synced with the midpoint of the U.S. Department of State's 2014 NCAA Women’s Final Four Basketball Program, a flagship multi-nation sports visitor program, administered under the Bureau of Educational and Cultural Affairs’ Empowering Women and Girls through Sports Initiative.

 Learn about the 2014 TechWomen Delegation trip to Morocco.

 Video: Roshika Deo, of Fiji, is a 2014 U.S. Department of State International Women of Courage awardee.
 Roshika and her "Be the Change" political campaign are inspiring a new generation of Fijian women and youth to believe in democracy and the power of civic participation.

 TechWomen is a program that brings incredibly talented women in technology from North Africa, Sub-Saharan Africa, and the middle East over to the United States with the goal of increasing cultural understanding.